 In November last year, Royole introduced the world’s first folding smartphone, the FlexPai, to everyone’s astonishment.
 Royole has designed the flexible display itself.
-Last week, at MWC 2019 they have introduced two folding phones, the Samsung Galaxy Fold, and Huawei Mate X. In addition, several other manufacturers have now shown a prototype, such as Xiaomi and Oppo.
+Last week, at MWC 2019, they introduced two folding phones, the Samsung Galaxy Fold and Huawei Mate X. Several other manufacturers have shown a prototype, such as Xiaomi and Oppo.

-Also, Motorola, LG, Vivo, and Apple have a folding phone in development.
-Even from Intel, we have come across a patent of a foldable smartphone.
+Also, Motorola, LG, Vivo, and Apple have a folding phones in development.
+Even from Intel, we have come across a patent for a foldable smartphone.
 You would think that we have gradually mapped out all players.
 Or can there still be a manufacturer who comes just as unexpectedly around the corner as Royole?

-Visionox the company behind the foldable phone of Xiaomi
+Visionox is the company behind the foldable phone Xiaomi

 We are talking about Visionox Technology.
-This Chinese company was founded in 2001 and actually has a lot of similarities with Royole.
+This Chinese company was founded in 2001 and had many similarities with Royole.
 For example, Visionox has been producing OLED screens for years.
 Last year it started the production of flexible AMOLED displays in the new 6.
 The generation OLED plant.
 The Visionox displays are used by numerous reputable companies, for example, Xiaomi.

 Foldable smartphone with two separate displays